Convergence of expansions in Schr\"odinger and Dirac eigenfunctions, with an application to the R-matrix theory: Conclusion

 Summarizing, we have provided theorems concerning the convergence of eigenfunction expansions of a two-component function into eigenfunctions of a Dirac operator on a finite closed interval augmented by separated boundary conditions.
 In particular, we have shown that such expansions have discontinuities at the boundary if the expanded function does not fulfill the same boundary conditions as the basis functions.
 This confirms the result of Szmytkowski \cite{JMathPhys} and has far-reaching consequences for the relativistic $R$-matrix method.
 Moreover, the fact that the functional series does not, in general, converge to a continuous function in the closed interval may affect the rate of convergence and cause the Gibbs-like phenomenon \cite{Barkhudaryan1,Barkhudaryan2} to occur.

 The issue left as an open problem is the proof of convergence of (\ref{cor_exp}) in the case when the functions $p(x),q(x),t(x)$ have a singularity at one of the boundary points, e.g. at $x=a$.
 This is directly related to convergence of expansion (\ref{exp_dir}) since the functions have discontinuities for $r=0$.
-However, due to the separated character of the boundary conditions (\ref{cor_bv}) and the fact that both the expanded function and the basis functions vanish at $r=0$, the conclusions (\ref{cor_lim1}) and (\ref{cor_lim3}) of Corollary \ref{Dirac_cor} should hold even in this case.
+However, due to the separated character of the boundary conditions (\ref{cor_bv}) and the fact that both the expanded function and the basis functions vanish at $r=0$, the conclusions (\ref{cor_lim1}) and (\ref{cor_lim3}) of Corollary \ref{Dirac_cor}, which concern the point $r=\varrho$, should hold in this case, as well.